MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/add-authentication-to-your-teams-bot.md

 1. In file explorer, navigate to the folder `TeamsAppManifest` folder.
 Edit the `manifest.json` file ed assign the following values:
     1. To `id` and `botId` assign the **bot App ID** you got at the time of the Azure **Bot Channel Registration**.
-    1. Assure that this values is assigned: `validDomains: [ "token.botframework.com" ]`.
+    1. Assign this value: `validDomains: [ "token.botframework.com" ]`.
 For more information, see [Using Azure Bot Service for Authentication in Teams](../../../_old/concepts/bots/bot-authentication/auth-oauth-card.md).
     1. Select and **zip** the files `manifest.json`, `outline.png`, and `color.png`.
 1. Open **Microsoft Teams**.
 1. In the left panel, bottom left, click the **Apps** icon.